microsoft/Quantum/samples/algorithms/sudoku-grover/README.md

 # Solving Sudoku using Grover's Algorithm

-     This program demonstrates solving Sudoku puzzle using Grovers algorithm
+     This program demonstrates solving Sudoku puzzle using Grovers algorithm.

      The code supports both 4x4 and 9x9 Sudoku puzzles.